JosefGst/JosefGst.github.io/_posts/2021-04-16-HackUST_travel_app.md

 # Developement

 Download the [TURU_vx_x_x.aia](https://github.com/JosefGst/JosefGst.github.io/releases/tag/1.0.0) from the Download section and import it into App Inventor.
-Check the file ending, it need to be .aia.
+Check the file ending, it need to be `.aia`.
 Your are good to go and can start develop.

 # Code Blocks